mainflux/docs/docs/twins.md

 ### Authentication and authorization

-Twin belongs to a Mainflux user, tenant representing physical person or organization.
+Twin belongs to a Mainflux user, tenant representing a physical person or an organization.
 User owns Mainflux things and channels as well as twins.
 Mainflux user provides authorization and authentication mechanisms to twins service.
 For more details, please see [Authentication with Mainflux keys](authentication.md).
-In practical terms, we need to create a Mainflux user in order to create digital twin.
+In practical terms, we need to create a Mainflux user in order to create a digital twin.
 Every twin belongs to exactly one user.
 One user can have unlimited number of digital twins.

 ### TWIN operations